Setting the Record Straight: The Facts

 Average Background Levels of EtO Across the United States

-Average levels of EtO in Covington’s ambient air were 0.317 µg/m3, according to the combined results of data collected by the Georgia EPD and a third-party environmental consulting firm engaged by BD from October 2019 to December 2020.
+Average concentrations of EtO in Covington’s ambient air samples were 0.290 µg/m3, according to the combined results of data collected by the Georgia EPD and data from a third-party engineering company as required by GA EPD.

 Usage in Perspective